lavolp3/MMM-Buienalarm/README.md

 ## Contributors

-<a href="https://github.com/73cirdan/MMM-rainfc">Cirdan</a> For the fantastic base of this module.
+<a href="https://github.com/73cirdan/MMM-rainfc">Cirdan</a> and <a href="https://github.com/Spoturdeal/MMM-rain-forecast">Spoturdeal</a> for the groundwork for this module.
+.

 ## Version